IKM–Manning Community School District: Merge

+Modern development

 Trevor Miller has served as superintendent since 2017, and the district entered a sharing agreement with Exira–EHK to split his time 50/50.
 In 2020, the districts modified the agreement for the 2020–21 to split his time 80/20 with 4 days per week at Exira–EHK and a single day per week at IKM–Manning.

+In 2020 there was a vote for a school bond of more than $19 million, but this was voted down.
+The same result happened in 2021.

+By 2023 there were plans to add a multipurpose building that also would function as another gymnasium.

 Schools

 The district operates two schools: IKM–Manning Elementary School in Irwin, and IKM–Manning Middle and High School.

 The Manning campus, which once had both elementary and high school grades, at one time had about 550 students.

-The district previously operated a middle school in Manilla but it closed in 2014; at the time the district continued to have its headquarters there.
+The district previously operated a middle school in Manilla, with a main building, an addition, and gymnasium from 1914, 1959, and December 1935, respectively.
+The addition held elementary school classes.
+Jeff Morrison of the Des Moines Register wrote that "If you had to select one place to represent the last century of rural Iowa education, the school complex in Manilla would be a good option."
+The Manilla school closed in 2014; at the time the district continued to have its headquarters there.
+The district also continued to use the gymnasium for junior high school athletic games.

 IKM–Manning High School

 Athletics

 The Wolves compete in the Western Iowa Conference in the following sports: